JosephBadua/Liri-Bot/README.md

 ### Developer Instructions

-Program liri.js take in one of the following commands:
+Program liri.js to take in one of the following commands:

    * `concert-this`